|Pictured is Surgeon Philip Mackay Ellis of the Army Medical Department. The photograph is dated on the reverse

-reverse "10-9-78" and was probably taken just prior to Ellis deploying to India.
-The Army list of 1879 shows him
+"10-9-78" and was probably taken just prior to Ellis deploying to India.
+The Army list of 1879 shows him being station

-Ellis was born in Madeira, Portugal on 30 January, 1855 being the son of John and Julia Ellis.
-John Ellis was a
+Ellis was born in Madeira, Portugal on 30 January 1855 being the son of John and Julia Ellis.
+John Ellis was a wealthy

-wealthy landowner with the 1861 Census for Chudleigh, Devon listing his mother Julia's occupation simply as
+landowner with the 1861 Census for Chudleigh, Devon listing his mother Julia's occupation simply as"Gentlewoman".

-Philip Mackay Ellis graduated from medical school in 1876 and entered the Army an year later.
-His military career
+Philip Mackay Ellis graduated from medical school in 1876 and entered the Army a year later.
+His military career was

 Ellis served in the Burmese Expedition (1885-87) being entitled to the 1854 India General Service Medal with the

-clasp "Burma 1885-87" Ellis spent a large portion of his career station in India and at the time that the Medical
+clasp "Burma 1885-87".
+Ellis spent a large portion of his career stationed in India and at the time that the Medical

-Department's roll for the Burmese Expedition was compiled (13 September, 1887) he was posted with No. 5 British
+Department's medal roll for the Burmese Expedition was compiled (13 September 1887) he was posted with No. 5

-Filed Hospital in Bombay .
-He was appointed a Companion of the Order of the Bath but I have been unable to find the
+British Filed Hospital in Bombay.
+He was appointed a Companion of the Order of the Bath but I have been unable to

 Ellis married Miss Gertrude Septima Manders in 1895 at Newton Abbott, Devon.

-During World War One Ellis acted as county director of the British Red Cross for Caenarvonshire.
+During World War One Ellis acted as county director of the British Red Cross for Caernarvonshire.

-Ellis died on 16 May, 1919 at his home in Pwllheli, Caenarvonshire.
+Ellis died on 16 May 1919 at his home in Pwllheli, Caernarvonshire.